bsstahl/CognitiveInheritance/Posts/PDC-2008-Day-2.md

 ### Day 3 Preview

 Day 3 looks to be futures day, with the keynote focusing on Microsoft Research properties and technologies.
-Watch Twitter for all the action as it occurs.
+Watch social media for all the action as it occurs.